Russia says its border regions attacked; Moscow's forces hit clinic in central Ukrainian city

 At a meeting in Estonia, German and Baltic leaders played down concerns about fighting spilling over into Russia.

-“Russia attacked Ukraine, and so Ukraine can defend itself,” said German Chancellor Olaf Scholz.
-"It is clear that the weapons we have delivered will only be used on Ukrainian territory.”
+"Russia attacked Ukraine, and so Ukraine can defend itself," German Chancellor Olaf Scholz said.
+"It is clear that the weapons we have delivered will only be used on Ukrainian territory."

 In Moscow, China's special envoy Li Hui met with Russian Foreign Minister Sergey Lavrov, and they exchanged "opinions on the situation around Ukraine and prospects for resolving the conflict," according to the Russian Foreign Ministry.